Honda HR-V Owners & Service Manuals

 SEE MORE:

-NOTE: Before you troubleshoot, review the how to troubleshoot the electric parking brake system.
+NOTE: Before you troubleshoot, review the general troubleshooting information.
 1. Problem verification: Turn the vehicle to the ON mode.
 Clear the DTC with the HDS.
-Turn the vehicle to the OFF (LOCK) mode, then to the ON mode.
+Turn the vehicle to the OFF (LOCK) mode.
+Start the engine.
 Check for DTCs with the HDS.
-Is DTC C0031-62,
+Is DTC 62-11 indicated?
+YES The failu

 © 2019-2025 Copyright www.hohrv2.com